turingschool/curriculum/source/academy/workshops/csv/iii.markdown

     test/entry_repository_test.rb:33:in `test_find_by_last_name'
 ```

 Oh.
 I forgot about numbers.
-OK, we need numbers in `Entry`:
+OK, we need numbers in `Entry`, and we're probably
+going to want to pass it in at the same time as the first and last names.

 ```ruby
 Entry = Struct.new(:first_name, :last_name, :numbers) do